dshetty100/Credit_Risk_Analysis/README.md

 ## Overview of the Analysis

-The purpose of this analysis was to evaluate and predict individual customer credit risk using Supervised Machine Learning algorithm.
-Credit risk being an inherently unbalanced classification problem, where good loans easily outnumber risky loans, we have used various machine learning algorithms, such as,
+The purpose of this analysis was to evaluate and predict individual customer credit risk using Supervised Machine Learning algorithms.
+Since credit risk is an inherently unbalanced classification problem, where good loans easily outnumber risky loans, a variety of machine learning algorithms was used to predict credit risk, such as,

+Resampling techniques
-* RandomOverSampler
+* Naive Random OverSampling
-* SMOTE
+* SMOTE Oversampling
-* ClusterCentroids
+* Cluster Centroids Undersampling
-* SMOTEENN
+* SMOTEENN (Combination of Over and Under Sampling)
-* BalancedRandomForestClassifier
-* EasyEnsembleClassifier

-The analysis was performed using imbalanced-learn and scikit-learn libraries to train and evaluate the models.
-The credit card credit dataset (LoanStats_2019Q1) from LendingClub, a peer-to-peer lending services company, was utilised for the analysis.
-After cleaning the data, the dataset consisted of 68,817 entries, and was heavily unbalanced, with only 0.5% of entries being classified as "high-risk."
+* Balanced Random Forest Classifier
+* Easy Ensemble AdaBoost Classifier

-For the analysis, the data was oversampled in the RandomOverSampler and SMOTE algorithms, and undersampled in the ClusterCentroids algorithm.
-A combinatorial approach of over- and undersampling was used in SMOTEENN algorithm.
-The details of the analysis can be found in the code, [credit_risk_resampling.ipynb](https://github.com/dshetty100/Credit_Risk_Analysis/blob/main/credit_risk_resampling.ipynb).
+In the Naive Random OverSampling and SMOTE algorithms, the data was oversampled, and in Cluster Centroids algorithm, the data was undersampled.
+In SMOTEENN algorithm a combination of over- and undersampling was used.
+The details of the analysis can be found in the code, [credit_risk_resampling.ipynb].
 A comparison between two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, was made to predict credit risk.
 The details of this analysis can be found in the code, [credit_risk_ensemble.ipynb](https://github.com/dshetty100/Credit_Risk_Analysis/blob/main/credit_risk_ensemble.ipynb)

 The models were run and then evaluated for performance and accuracy at predicting credit risk.

+The analysis was performed using imbalanced-learn and scikit-learn libraries to train and evaluate the models.
+The credit card credit dataset (LoanStats_2019Q1) from LendingClub, a peer-to-peer lending services company, was utilised for the analysis.
+After cleaning the data, the dataset consisted of 68,470 entries, and was heavily unbalanced, with only 0.5% of entries being classified as "high-risk."